-In the past, some people have been of the view that the personal injury compensation claims process can be played and that they can get away with making a false claim.
+In the past, some people have been of the view that they can get away with making a false claim.
 This is not the case as Direct2Compensation and our solicitors have worked hard to make sure that fraudulent or unsupported claims are not pursued.
-It is almost impossible to make a false claim because regulated claims management companies such as Direct2Compensation and the solicitors we work with ensure that claims are watertight and can be supported with medical evidence, details of reporting of an accident and other relevant issues before agreeing to pursue a claim for personal injury compensation.
+We ensure that claims are watertight and can be supported with medical evidence, details of reporting of an accident and other relevant issues before agreeing to pursue a claim for personal injury compensation.

 To make a successful claim for personal injury compensation, all claimants need to have the relevant evidence available to enable their solicitor to present a compelling case to the defendant insurers facing the claim.

 Firstly, a solicitor will need to be able to prove that an accident has happened and that injuries have been treated professionally.
 All claims for injury compensation need to be supported by medical evidence and all claimants will need to sign authorities to enable their solicitor to access relevant medical records to prove the extent of any injury sustained.
 This proof will be used to place a value on the injury element of any claim settlement, and will be given to a medical expert to write a report that will be used to support any claim for injury compensation.